microsoft/moaw/workshops/ml-custom-vision/workshop.md

 </div>

 We will provide you with a few images of dogs to train your model.
-Download the `Training images set` in the `Resources` menu of this workshop and extract the zip file.
+Download this [Training images set](assets/training-images.zip) and extract the zip file.

 Now, go in the Custom Vision portal:
 * Click on `Add images`